Billionaire Profile

 2020

-Armstrong discouraged employee activism and discussion of political and social issues at work, offering severance packages to those uncomfortable with the policy.
-As a result, 5% of the company left Coinbase.
+Armstrong discouraged employee activism and political discussions at work, offering severance packages to employees who disagreed with the policy.